 Figure 1 illustrates the identification of vacant parcel areas.
 To identify the vacant area within each parcel, building footprints greater than 50 m2 (130) were buffered by the minimum setback of 2 metres as determined by the District Plan.
 An oriented bounding box was applied to each of these buffered building footprints, to minimise irregularly shaped areas that occur within indentations of existing building footprints.
-This reflects a somewhat conservative approach whereby it is assumed that any site subdivision will not occur within the immediate building footprint is located, to ensure that the vacant area on each site is not impacted by structures on neighbouring sites.
+This reflects a somewhat conservative approach whereby it is assumed that any site subdivision will not occur within the immediate building envelope.
+This bounding box was then clipped to the parcel boundary within which the building footprint is located, to ensure that the vacant area on each site is not impacted by structures on neighbouring sites.
 The result of these processes can be seen on the right-hand side of Figure 1, where the remainder of the parcel area has been identified as vacant.